Last fact-checked: 2 June 2019

 San Juan city dentists, based around the Philippines’ Metro Manila region, offers comprehensive services to local and international patients.
 Find out more about their affordable, high-quality dental care at prices that you’ll love with this Dental Departures guide.

-As a holiday destination, particularly for Aussies, Kiwis and nearby Asian countries, the Philippines is hugely popular, while dental and medical tourism are both also on the rise here.
-A trip for here dental work, or combining a holiday with treatment, makes sense for many Westerners because the top facilities are excellent and inexpensive.
+As a holiday destination, particularly for Aussies, Kiwis, and nearby Asian countries, the Philippines is hugely popular, while dental and medical tourism are both also on the rise here.
+A trip for here for dental work, or taking a holiday prior to treatment (or just chilling after your procedures), makes sense for many Westerners because the top facilities are excellent and inexpensive.

 Filipino dentists are well qualified and have undertaken training at a similar level to dentists at home; the best clinics are state-of-the-art, equipped with the latest technology to provide patients with top-class dental care.

-For many international patients, the icing on the cake is, of course, the prices – on average 60% lower than at home:
+For many international patients, the icing on the cake is, of course, the price–on average 60% lower than at home:

 ● Average cost of a single dental crown in Australia AUD $1,230; At a dentist in San Juan City AUD $180